 Weakness#1: The Attack along the e-file

 The second condition for an attack of this kind depends on the attacker’s own circumstances.
-First of all, the e-file should be open, or it should at any rate be in the attacker’s power to open it.
-The attacker should also either have a piece which can control a file on the file or be able to quickly post one on it(usually with a Rook or a Queen).
+First of all, the e-file should be open, or it should, at any rate, be in the attacker’s power to open it.
+The attacker should also either have a piece that can control a file on the file or be able to quickly post one on it(usually with a Rook or a Queen).

 Besides this, he usually needs to strengthen his pressure along the e-file, for instance by doubling Rooks or by attacking one of his opponent’s pieces which is on the file protecting the King.

 From these necessary conditions, it transpires that in an attack along the e-file there tends to be a chain of defense, and the attack is carried out against the central unit of the chain, that is, the piece protecting the King.
 If this piece is on the square directly in front of the King (e7 or e2), the attacker may be able to mate by capturing it with his Queen or Rook.
 In other terms by making the square into the ‘focal point’.